zhi6w/terms/Terms/Terms/Common(en).md

 ### Thanks for Choosing!

 Thanks for choosing!
-Service ("Service") is provided by Zhi Zhou.
+Service ("Service") is provided by SongLin Han.
 By using our Service, you are agreeing to these Terms of Service ("Terms") and certify that you are over the age of 13.
 If you are using the Service on behalf of an organization or entity ("Organization"), then you are agreeing to these Terms on behalf of the Organization.
 In that case, "you" and "your" may refer to the Organization.
 Please read these terms carefully before start using our Service.

 By accessing or using the Service you agree to be bound by these Terms.
 If you disagree with any part of the terms then you may not access the Service.